Telefe: Affiliates

-The network currently has eight owned-and-operated stations and current affiliation agreements with other television stations.
+The network currently has four owned-and-operated stations and current affiliation agreements with other television stations.

 Owned and operated

 All of the owned-and-operated stations (except LRK458 TV) joined Telefe in April 1998, after Editorial Atlántida acquired a majority stake of the former Televisoras Provinciales.
-LRK458 TV (now known as Telefe Tucumán) was the last to join Telefe in March 2000.
+LRK458 TV (later known as Telefe Tucumán and now known as Elocho TV) was the last to join Telefe in March 2000.